changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 of multiplication in the form of "scaling red by 2.0 units" or "scaling blue by 0.9 units."

+Other examples of this abound in nature.
+For example sound.
+It's not very clear what it means to multiply two sounds together (although as we'll see later on in this course it's not impossible to come up with a notion of multiplication either), but it is much more straightforward to think about what adding two sounds together is: just play them together at the same time!
+Then scaling/multiplying by a constant is just making the sound louder or softer.

-The notion of a vector space takes this idea and generalizes it.
+The notion of a vector space takes this idea and generalizes it by defining what it means to "add" two vectors and what the word "scaling" means.

 A vector space consists of the following elements: